ErikSkoda/ZeroFrictionLogger/README.md

 ### Simplicity as security feature
 Built the original version of the logger way before november 2021.
 Simplicity means no surprise behaviour through runtime injection.

+### App logging only - no OS-level monitoring
+The logger records **only** application events - **not** system logs, third party logs or framework-level logs.

+Still, this does not mean you have to be blind to environmental issues.
+Years ago, I asked the infra team next door—already running an enterprise-grade monitoring suite—for disk and memory checks on a tool server.
+They said it required budget approval, which never came.
+Later on I built my own checks, logged the results, and included them in the reports.

 ## Grepable markers
 The exception methods (and logAudit) add visual markers, grepable sentinel tags (#exception, #audit) to the log.
 This allows to extract and share for instance audit reports without/before building them in the host app.
 Used the approach in a test tool with #summary, #details, #metrics, #S2R (steps to reproduce) enabling provision of reports before having built them.
 This allowed for initial focus on 1. tool stability and 2. testware validation - a huge time saver.
 The approach allowed building fancy HTML reports with pie charts and styling later, with the reduced pressure of "nice to have" rather than high-pressure "must have" features, allowing for some much-needed breathing space.